-The DEI Committees support and enact the deeply important work towards diversity, equity and inclusion at the Trillium Waldorf School.
-The DEI Committees membership will strive to include members of Faculty, Administrative Staff, Board, Parents, as well as Alumni.
+The DEI Committees support and enact the deeply important work towards diversity, equity and inclusion at Trillium Waldorf School.
+The DEI Committees’ membership will strive to include members of Faculty, Administrative Staff, Board, Parents, and Alumni.

-DEI Tri-Pillar Committee – this committee is currently made up of parents and faculty and meets twice per month to set strategic goals based on the TrWS Diversity, Equity and Inclusion Goals: A Working Document, to learn together, and to facilitate the work of sub committees.
+DEI Tri-Pillar Committee – this committee is currently made up of parents, faculty, and alumni, and meets twice per month to set strategic goals based on the TrWS Diversity, Equity and Inclusion Goals: to maintain a Working Document, to learn together, and to facilitate the work of sub-committees.

 DEI Hub – this committee is made up of faculty and meets twice per month to enact goals set by the Tri-Pillar Committee, and to look into any concerns related to equity and inclusion raised by members of the TrWS community, and to propose DEI professional development for faculty.